Snow White Bristlenose Pleco (Ancistrus sp.), 15cm

-Eye-catching Super Red Long Fin Bristlenose Pleco with flowing finnage and algae-grazing benefits.
-A standout catfish for planted tanks.
-Order today.
+Eye-catching Super Red Long Fin Bristlenose Pleco (Ancistrus sp.) with flowing finnage and warm red-orange colour.
+A peaceful, beginner-friendly algae-eating catfish for tropical planted and community aquariums.
+Adult ~15 cm, 80 L minimum, 23-29C.
+Order today for tracked UK live fish delivery.

 Maintain these water conditions for optimal health and vibrant colors

-If you are searching for a striking pleco for sale UK aquarists can keep in a sensible home aquarium, the Super Red Long Fin Bristlenose Pleco is one of the smartest choices available.
-This beautiful form of Ancistrus sp. combines the practical appeal of an algae-grazing catfish with the dramatic finnage and warm red-orange colour that make it a true display fish rather than just a cleaner.
-Native bristlenose plecos belong to the South American loricariid group, and in the aquarium this variety stays far more manageable than the huge common plecs often seen in beginner mistakes.
-With an adult size of around 15 cm, a lifespan of up to 12 years, peaceful temperament, and beginner-friendly care level, it suits aquarists who want the best catfish for freshwater aquarium setups without needing a giant tank.
-It is also a popular pleco for planted tank layouts because it usually leaves healthy plants alone when well fed.
-See our detailed photos showing the long flowing fins, broad sucker mouth, and rich body colour in the product image pleco-for-sale-uk.webp.
-For anyone comparing bristlenose pleco for sale uk listings, wondering about pleco fish price uk, or looking to buy Super Red Long Fin Bristlenose Pleco UK stock with real care guidance, this fish offers colour, character, algae control, and a practical size in one package.
+If you are searching for a striking pleco for sale UK aquarists can keep in a sensible home aquarium, the Super Red Long Fin Bristlenose Pleco (Ancistrus sp.) is one of the smartest choices available.
+This ornamental form combines the practical appeal of an algae-grazing catfish with dramatic finnage and a warm red-orange colour that makes it a true display fish rather than just a cleaner.
+Bristlenose plecos belong to the South American loricariid group, and in the aquarium this variety stays far more manageable than the huge common plecs often bought by mistake.
+With an adult size of around 15 cm, a lifespan of up to 12 years, a peaceful temperament, and beginner-friendly care, it suits aquarists who want the best catfish for freshwater aquarium setups without needing a giant tank.
+As a hard-working pleco algae eater, it is also a popular pleco for planted tank choice because it usually leaves healthy plants alone when well fed.
+For anyone comparing bristlenose pleco for sale UK listings, checking the pleco fish price UK, or looking to buy a Super Red Long Fin Bristlenose Pleco with real care guidance, this fish offers colour, character, algae control, and a practical size in one package.

 The Super Red Long Fin Bristlenose Pleco is an ornamental aquarium strain within the Ancistrus group, a branch of South American suckermouth catfish prized for manageable size and useful algae-grazing behaviour.
 In the hobby, bristlenose plecs are often recommended over larger plecos because they stay compact, adapt well to community aquariums, and are widely considered one of the best pleco for beginners options.
 The long-fin form adds extra visual appeal, while the super red colour line gives a richer, warmer look than standard brown bristlenose types.

-Although the Super Red Long Fin Bristlenose Pleco is an aquarium strain rather than a wild river morph collected exactly as seen in shops, its ancestry comes from South American Ancistrus catfish.
+Although the Super Red Long Fin Bristlenose Pleco is an aquarium-bred strain rather than a wild river morph, its ancestry comes from South American Ancistrus catfish.
 Wild relatives occur in tropical freshwater systems with submerged wood, leaf litter, stones, root tangles, and biofilm-rich surfaces to graze.
-The available species data points to South American ancestry associated with the Tapajós basin in Brazil, and that fits the general pleco habitat pattern aquarists use as a guide: warm, oxygen-rich freshwater with plenty of cover and surfaces for feeding.
+The available species data points to South American ancestry associated with the Tapajós basin in Brazil, and that fits the general pleco habitat pattern aquarists use as a guide: warm, oxygen-rich freshwater with plenty of cover and feeding surfaces.

 Mimicking the natural habitat of Ancistrus improves colour, feeding response, and confidence.
 Use smooth driftwood, shaded areas, and moderate water movement.
 Fish kept with wood, caves, and dim retreats usually settle faster and show more natural grazing behaviour than fish kept in bare tanks.